R3GAL0/Work-day-scheduler/README.md

-# Coding Quiz
+# Work Day Schedueler

 [Challenge 5 for Max Walent]

-<a href='https://r3gal0.github.io/Coding-Quiz/'>Deployed Link</a>
+<a href='https://r3gal0.github.io/Work-day-scheduler/'>Deployed Link</a>

 ## Description

-A quiz to test your coding knowledge.
-Multiple choice questions with your score saved under your initals into local storage.
+Track you actitivities for the day and save any notes you have to your local storage.
+The tiles change depending on the time of day.

 <img src='./assets/images/img1.JPG' alt='Image of the website'/>